nervosnetwork/ckb-auth/docs/tron.md

 ```

 Here's an explanation of the output content:
-- `key-privateKey`: This is the plaintext private key, stored as a hexadecimal string.
+- `key-privateKey`: This is the plaintext private key stored as a hexadecimal string.
 - `key-publicKey`: The plaintext public key, also in hexadecimal string format.
-- `key-address-base58`: The address encoded in base58.
-Tron typically uses this format.
+- `key-address-base58`: The address encoded in base58, commonly used in Tron.
-- `key-address-hex`: The hexadecimal form of the address.
-It's not commonly used.
+- `key-address-hex`: The hexadecimal form of the address, which is not commonly used.
-- `msg data`: The data to be signed is a fixed length of 32 bytes, which is necessary for verification in ckb-auth-cli.
+- `msg data`: The data to be signed is a fixed length of 32 bytes, necessary for verification in ckb-auth-cli.
 - `msg hash`: The actual data used for signing, derived from multiple hashes of the msg data.
 This result is displayed for reference or debugging purposes.
 - `sign`: The result of the signature, in hexadecimal string format.
 In this case, it's 65 bytes long.
 - `verify ret pubkey address`: The result of the signature, in hexadecimal string format.
 In this case, it's 65 bytes long.

 ## Address
 In Tron, the address is encoded by default in base58 format, and after decoding, it consists of 42 bytes.

 The first byte is a fixed value of 0x41, and the subsequent data structure is the same as in `Ethereum`.
 [Refer to](https://developers.tron.network/docs/account).